EnthusiasticTeslim/mlops-zoomcamp/README.md

-# Machine Learning Operation Zoomcamp
+# Machine Learning Operation Zoomcamp (Ongoing Summer 2024)
 > :warning: This repository serves as a collection of my learning notebooks for classwork and homework.
 Additionally, it includes notes to document information I don't want to forget.

 ### Course Objective